halleyscommet/BandStagePlot-Old/README.md

 3. Save and share your stage plot with others.
 ### Support

-If you encounter any issues or have questions about using BandStagePlot, please contact me at `bandstageplot@gmail.com`.
+If you encounter any issues or have questions about using BandStagePlot, please contact me at `noah.likes.vr#5825` over Discord.
 ### Contributing

 I welcome contributions from the community!
-If you would like to contribute to BandStagePlot, please submit a pull request or reach out to me at `bandstageplot@gmail.com`.
+If you would like to contribute to BandStagePlot, please submit a pull request or reach out to me at `noah.likes.vr#5825`.
 ### Credits

 BandStagePlot was developed by Noah Harper, with contributions from [ChatGPT](https://chat.openai.com/chat) (ha ha) and my dad.
 Thank you to everybody I consulted to get this working as best as possible.